sunil-quant/Sharma-AI-Agents-LLM/README.md

 - **tools.py**: Provides utility functions (`plot_macd_tool`, `display_image_tool`, `backtest_macd_tool`, `get_backtesting_result`) to interact with the plotting and backtesting functionalities.
 - **agents.py**: Configures agents responsible for optimizing the MACD strategy (`Trade_Strategy_Optimizer`) and handling backtesting tasks (`Backtesting_Specialist`).
 - **main.py**: The entry point of the project.
 It initializes the agents and triggers the process of optimizing the MACD trading strategy.
+- **requirements.txt**: Lists the Python dependencies required to run the project.
+- **CONFIG.json**: Contains configuration settings for various LLM models used in the project.
+- **README.md**: This file, providing an overview and instructions for the project.

 - **autogen_agent_macd_notebook.ipynb**: Main Jupyter notebook that walks through the MACD trading strategy optimization using the multi-agent system.
+Note: You need to add your OpenAI API key to the CONFIG.json file for it to work correctly.
 - **analysis_vision_models_macd_notebook.ipynb**: Analyzes and observes different LLM vision models (e.g., GPT-4v, LLava) in their ability to interpret the Moving Average Convergence Divergence (MACD) indicator.
 - **backtest_macd_notebook.ipynb**: Tests the backtesting capability of the MACD trading strategy using historical stock data for YESBANK with the Backtrader framework.
-- **requirements.txt**: Lists the Python dependencies required to run the project.
-- **CONFIG.json**: Contains configuration settings for various LLM models used in the project.
-- **README.md**: This file, providing an overview and instructions for the project.

 ## Setup